IMMEDIATE AVAILABILITY!

 • The power factor (PF) is the ratio between real power and apparent power.
 For example, if a building consumes 1900 kW and 2000 kVA, the power factor is ~90%.

-On the diesel generators nameplate you’ll find the kW, kVA and PF values.
-The operating conditions of the generator are determined by the connected load rather than the generator itself.
-It’s recommended using a professional electrical engineer to provided the proper unit sizing for your new or used diesel generator investment.
+On the diesel generators nameplate, you’ll find the kW, kVA and PF values.
+The operating conditions of the generator are determined by the connected load rather than the unit itself.

 The diesel engine capacity is the limiting factor in the maximum kW output a diesel generator can provide.
-As long as the kW and kVA stay below their rated values, a diesel generator can exceed its rated power factor.
+If the kW and kVA stay below their rated values, a diesel generator can exceed its rated power factor.
 We don’t recommend going below the rated power factor as the diesel generator will not operate as efficiently.
 The generator can be damaged if the kW or the kVA rating is exceeded.

-Depositphotos_314334416_xl-2015.jpgIt’s also important to understand how the leading and lagging power factor affects diesel generators.
+It’s also important to understand how the leading and lagging power factor affects diesel generators.
 When the generator’s voltage is ahead of the current, the electrical load has a lagging power factor.
 This type of load behavior is called inductive which encompasses transformers and electric motors.
-If the current is ahead of the voltage, the load is experiencing a leading power factor.This type of load behavior is called capacitive which encompasses capacitor banks and batteries.
+If the current is ahead of the voltage, the load is experiencing a leading power factor.
+This type of load behavior is called capacitive which encompasses capacitor banks and batteries.

-Many builds you see in everyday life have more inductive loads than capacitive loans.
-That entails the power factor is typically lagging.
-Diesel generators were designed for this specific load type.
 In instances where buildings have capacitive loans, the generator voltage can become unstable with a leading power factor.
-This phenomenon will trigger automatic protections thereby disconnect the diesel generator from the building.
-For these reasons it’s important to consult with an experience electrician or engineer to understand the specific generator requirements your building may need.
+This phenomenon will trigger automatic protections thereby disconnecting the diesel generator from the building.
+For these reasons it’s important to consult with an experienced electrician or engineer to understand the specific generator requirements your building may need.
+Decom-2-(Custom).jpg

 Contact Generator Source today for all your new or used diesel generator needs!
 We’ve been in business for 40 years and have the experience, support, and team of professionals to meet your generator needs.